Economy shrinks ahead of interest rates decision - latest updates

 Good morning

-Britain’s economy shrank last month, official figures show, delivering a blow after a series of indications that the UK was doing better than previously expected.
+Thanks for being with us.
+Britain’s economy shrank in July, official figures show, delivering a blow after a series of indications that the UK was doing better than previously expected.

 Gross domestic product (GDP) shrank 0.5pc in July, according to the Office for National Statistics (ONS).